kturgut/reactive-kitchen-order-delivery/README.md

 Reactive is a real-time system that emulates the full-fillment of delivery orders for a kitchen.

+# Overview of how Kitchen Operates
+* ORDER: A typical order has the following structure:
+    * "id": "1",
+    * "name": "McFlury",
+    * "temp": "frozen",  # preferred storage shelf temperature for this order
+    * "shelfLife": 375,  # shelf wait max duration is in seconds
+    * "decayRate": 0.4   # modifier for products *value* when delivered
+* STORAGE:
+    * When order is prepared as a *product* it is sent to ShelfManager to be stored on a shelf.
+To optimize shelf life each order should ideally be stored on a shelf that matches its temperature.
+    * System recognizes the following Temperatures: Hot, Frozen, Cold
+    * When shelf for a given temperature is full, those orders can be placed on a special *Overflow* shelf that can store products of any temperature.
+    * Each shelf has the following settings: capacity, and decayModifier.
+DecayModifier is used in calculatio nof products *value* which diminishes over time
+    * By design, overflow shelf has higher decay modifier (default=2, configurable) than other shelves (default=1,configurable)
+* PRODUCT VALUE
+    * Value of a product is calculated by this formula:
+       * value = (shelfLife - orderAge - decayRate * orderAge * shelfLifeModifier) / shelfLife
+  DELIVERY
+    * Couriers are assigned to deliver products created by the kitchen.
+Couriers have a delivery window (default=2-6 seconds,configurable) within which they attempt to deliver the products.
+  OBJECTIVE: CUSTOEMER SATISFACTION
+    * Customers who pickup the products they ordered on time, tip generously
+  OBJECTIVE
+    * Deliver as many products to customers as possible with the highest value preserved

 # Components
 # Component Overview
 1. *Coordinator* is the main controller, its main function is to initialize the system and monitor health.
 All other actors are supervised by Controller.
 Currently it is working with DefaultSupervision Strategy.